vivekbharatha/terminal-logger/README.md

 Simple tool to log your daily task in a terminal.

 ## Features
-- saving logs to google sheet (your account)
+- [x] saving logs to google sheet (your account)
+- [x] Tick icon, once the log is saved to sheet
+- [x] Loading icon on saving the log
+- [ ] Total logs info on startup
+- [ ] Offline functionality (saving to sqliteDB and sync later online)
+- [ ] Making google sheet saving as optional

 ### Setup & Installation
 - Configuring the google sheet